wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/2-enable-security.md

 - Access only the application from a preconfigured application group in a host pool.
 Use Azure AD and role-based access controls to provide fine-grained authorization.

 > [!NOTE]
-> Windows Virtual Desktop requires Active Directory Domain Services (AD DS).
-An AD DS joined session host can take advantage of Azure AD security features, such as conditional access, multifactor authentication, and the Intelligent Security Graph.
+> Windows Virtual Desktop requires AD DS.
+An AD DS-joined session host can take advantage of Azure AD security features, such as conditional access, multifactor authentication, and the Intelligent Security Graph.